spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

   ![A view of the Palette System Console login screen.](/vertex_install-on-kubernetes_install_system-console.png)

 8. Log in to the system console using the provided credentials you received from our support team.
 After login in, you will be prompted to create a new password.
-Enter a new password and save yor changes.
+Enter a new password and save your changes.
 You will be redirected to the Palette VerteX system console.

+9. Configure HTTPS encryption for Palette VerteX.
+To configure HTTPS encryption, you must upload the SSL certificate, SSL certificate key, and SSL certificate authority files to Palette VerteX.
+You can upload the files using the Palette VerteX system console.
+Refer to the [Configure HTTPS Encryption](/vertex/system-management/ssl-certificate-management) page for instructions on how to upload the SSL certificate files to Palette VerteX.

 You now have a self-hosted instance of Palette VerteX installed in a Kubernetes cluster.
 Make sure you retain the **values.yaml** file as you may need it for future upgrades.